andreberezin/movie-api/README.md

   &nbsp;

- * Also you can use the added springdoc-openapi dependency by going to: \
+ * Also, you can use the added springdoc-openapi dependency by going to: \
     `http://localhost:8080/swagger-ui/index.html#/` \
-    This will allow you to see which paths and parameters are expected
+    This will allow you to see which paths and parameters are expected.

 ## 4. Any Additional Features or Bonus Functionality Implemented
 - Functionality for getting the number of movies, actors and genres in database
 - Case-insensitive search functionality for finding movies by partial title, actors by partial name and genres by partial name.
 - Pagination functionality for GET requests to retrieve movies, genres and actors by page number and page size.
-- Added springdoc-openapi dependency so Swagger UI can be used to see expected paths, parameters and test the API.
+- Added springdoc-openapi dependency so Swagger UI can be used to see expected paths and parameters for the API.